Datamine/Archive-Tweets/README.md

 ## Display

 Display of tweets has not been a priority in development so far.
-There are other Open-Source projects that have done a reasonable job at doing this, which you can adapt straight-forwardly.
-(I'd be happy to accept a PR that generates pages rendering the archived tweets.)
+I believe there are other Open-Source projects that have done [a reasonable job](https://github.com/amwhalen/archive-my-tweets) at this, which you can adapt straight-forwardly.
+(I'd be happy to accept a PR that generates pages rendering the archived tweets.
+It is my plan to do this eventually.)

 To search all the tweets in a directory for some text, `cd` into the relevant directory, and then use:
 `grep -rnw . -e "<your text here>"` e.g. `grep -rnw ./Archive-Liked-Tweets -e "rice pudding"`